Ole Gunnar Solskjaer faces daunting set of fixtures - how will his Manchester United defence cope?

 And what's that coming over the hill?
 A monster of a fixture list that's what - one that will probably make or break the Solskjaer era.

-United face Leicester, Liverpool, Tottenham, Chelsea and Arsenal in the next 45 days.
+United face Leicester, Liverpool, Tottenham, Man City, Chelsea and Arsenal in the next 45 days.

 It's Brendan Rodgers' team this Saturday at 3pm, arguably the kindest of those fixtures based on Leicester's form this season.
 Yet, Solskjaer takes his team to the King Power in the midst of a defensive crisis.